grantnathanielbrown/slithereen/slithereen-frontend/planning/planning.md

 ## TODO

-- Make questions more lenient - consider the string query thingy (excepting the and &)

 - on submit guess, match with answer in QuestionObject.
 If right, emit "user guessed X. He was correct, so he scored Y points! or "user guessed X. He was wrong.
 Who else wants to guess?"